carrierpigeondev/research-on-radiology/RaaR.md

 [Publication day] [Unabbreviated publication month] [Publication year].
 [Entire url including protocol://, full hostname, full pathname, filename, and search (if applicable), but excluding the port and the hash.
 Use https://url-parts.glitch.me/ if unsure of which parts to include and exclude]
 [Name of the website retrieved or organization, whichever is more relevant].

+"""
+[Direct quote from the original source document in which the reference uses.]
+"""

+[Optional: why was this quote used?]
 ```

 Example: